Stained Glass Shawlette

 Frosted Glass Gloves

-Second in the Glass Collection of short row centric patterns, Frosted Glass fingerless gloves are designed to use colour to play off the shaping that short rows can provide as a design feature, whilst also utilising short rows as a non-standard construction technique to great effect.
-Paired with the Stained glass shawlette, you can use 2 x 50g fingering weight skeins to create them both and still have enough left over for a reverse colour pair of gloves.
+Second in the Glass Collection of short row centric patterns, Frosted Glass fingerless gloves are designed to use colour to play off the shaping that short rows can provide as a design feature, whilst also utilising short rows as a non-standard construction technique.
+Paired with the Stained glass shawlette, you can use 2 x 50g fingering weight skeins to create both and also a reverse colour pair of gloves.

 For these gloves I wanted to keep with the idea of stained glass but this project was largely about how short rows can be used to create new and interesting construction.